The Magis High School Program

 - Students also have the opportunity to visit local colleges and universities.
 In addition, during their Sophomore or Junior year, they are invited to participate in a four-day Southern California college tour.

-- Six-week SAT Prep courses are offered to sophomores and juniors in the fall and spring.
+- Six-week SAT Prep courses are offered to students in their junior year.
 Limited spots are available.
-More information coming soon.

 Magis College Workshops Fall 2018